oracle-devrel/technology-engineering/landing-zones/standard_landing_zones/cis_lz_v2/cis_landing_zone_v2.md

 8           | ExaCS | [How to Deploy CIS Landing Zone v2 for Exadata Cloud Service](https://www.ateam-oracle.com/post/how-to-deploy-oci-secure-landing-zone-for-exadata-cloud-service) |
 9             | Events and Alarms | [How to Operationalize the CIS Landing Zone with Alarms and Events](https://www.ateam-oracle.com/post/operational-monitoring-and-alerting-in-the-cis-landing-zone) |

-&nbsp;

 # License

 Copyright (c) 2023 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.

-See [LICENSE](https://github.com/oracle-devrel/technology-ngineering/blob/folder-structure/LICENSE) for more details.
+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/folder-structure/LICENSE) for more details.